 The thing with periodontal disease is that it can lead to life-altering health issues such as pain, kidney disease, and heart disease to name a few.
 Bacteria from the diseased gums can enter the bloodstream and have devastating effects.
 The great news is – that it is totally preventable.

-Have your pooch’s teeth checked at least once a year and get into the habit of brushing.
-Start slowly and before you know it you’ll both be comfortable with your new routine (click here for our top 4 tips to keep your dog’s teeth clean).
+Have your pooch’s teeth checked at least once a year and get into the habit of daily brushing.
+Start slowly and before you know it you’ll both be comfortable with your new routine.
 Some symptoms of gum disease include:

 - Bad Breath